paulsutherland/Polyonic/README.md

 This application was built using the [Electron Boilerplate Project] (https://github.com/szwacz/electron-boilerplate/blob/master/README.md) for scaffolding out the Electron application, the [Electron Framework] (http://electron.atom.io/) for creating desktop apps and [Ionic 2](http://ionicframework.com/) for the UI and creating Native Mobile Applications, Progressive Mobile Web Applications and Web Applications.

 # Todo
-Add Karma and Protractor testing frameworks.
+- Add Karma and Protractor testing frameworks.
 Use [Lathonez's example] (http://lathonez.github.io/2016/ionic-2-unit-testing/) in his [Clicker app] (https://github.com/lathonez/clicker) until the [Angular 2 testing docs] (https://angular.io/docs/ts/latest/testing/) are complete.
+- Add Office 365 add-in code for running Polyonic in Office 365 applications.
+- Add Instructions for running Polyonic on the Hololens (Yep we can) :sunglasses:.

 # License
 Released under the MIT license.